-IMPORTANT NOTE: The MIRA Tactical Level 4 Body Armor Plate is currently on pre-sale with the first units shipping sometime at the end of January to mid-February.
-This item cannot be purchased by anyone who has a felony conviction, cannot be shipped to any address in Connecticut, and cannot be shipped internationally (US only).
-If you have any questions, please let us know via the chat bubble, email, or the Q&A section below.
+IMPORTANT NOTE: This item cannot be purchased by anyone who has a violent felony conviction, cannot be shipped to any address in Connecticut or New York, and cannot be shipped internationally (US only).

 MIRA Safety is proud to introduce the MIRA Tactical product line and debut a line of 5.9 pound lightweight Level IV body armor.
 It’s designed to stop multiple impacts from armor-piercing ammunition.

-Tested to NIJ standards at a US-based laboratory, MIRA Tactical's Single Curve, Shooter’s Cut 10” x 12” ESAPI armor plates offer an enhanced range of motion and protects the wearer from all types of small arms up to and including armor-piercing high-powered rifle rounds in 5.56, 7.62, .308, and 30-06 calibers.
+Tested to NIJ standards at a US laboratory, MIRA Tactical's Level IV Armor includes single curve, shooter’s cut 10” x 12” ESAPI armor plates and side plates available in 6” x 6” and 6” x 8” sizes (depending on your armor carrier/cummerbund).
+Our hybrid armor offers an enhanced range of motion and protects the wearer from all types of small arms up to and including armor-piercing high-powered rifle rounds in 5.56, 7.62, .308, and .30-06 calibers.

 Unlike typical ceramic plates, which can splinter and crack and only protect against single-shot threats, Mira Tactical’s Level IV plates combine the benefits of both ceramic and polyethylene.
 They are lightweight ballistic plates that are easy to deploy, and they provide outstanding life-saving protection, making a great addition to one’s survival kit.